itemgiver/Naver-Search-Frontend/README.md

 ## Software Architecture

-1. Users access our website by clicking our demo link url.
+1. Users access our website by clicking our demo link URL.
-2. They can also specify the keyword at the end of the url that they want to search. \
+2. They can also specify the keyword at the end of the URL that they want to search. \
    (ex. http://ec2-3-17-186-117.us-east-2.compute.amazonaws.com:3000/?keys=bulguksa)
 4. If there is no keyword, WebServer will randomly select one of the three keywords and display it.
 Three keywords are (`keys=bulguksa`, `keys=diary`, `keys=sham`)
 5. WebServer retrieves JSON file that corresponds to the keyword from internal DB and sends a post request to RenderServer.
-6. RenderServer builds HTML code using JSON file that contains rendering form, image address, background colors, dates, blog previews, and news information, etc.
+6. RenderServer builds HTML code using JSON file that contains rendering form, image address, background colors, dates, blog previews, news information, etc.
 7. WebServer receives HTML code from RenderServer and shows it to users.

 ![image](https://user-images.githubusercontent.com/87184009/145199863-3b15798c-fb44-437e-ac49-37de14f38eb9.png)